 Smashing The Glass describes itself as the worlds most popular Jewish wedding blog.
 Founded in 2013 by UK wedding planner Karen Cinnamon, the website is an essential resource for Jewish couples.
 There are thousands of featured weddings from UK and abroad, regular wedding advice features, kosher catering suppliers, chuppah ideas and you can even buy a Smashing The Glass branded glass smashing pouch.
 Take a look at Lucy & Michael’s Shoreditch Studios wedding (pictured) on the blog.

 Sonia Collett was inspired to launch Want That Wedding after planning her own 1930’s inspired wedding.
 Featuring weddings from all over the world, the site is really user friendly and well organised with tags for each season and a wide range of popular themes from vintage to modern, chic or boho.
-You can also search for wedding inspiration via colour!
-As well as the blog, Sonia is also a Pinterest fanatic with over 50,000 wedding pins on her page.
+You can also search for wedding inspiration by colour!
+As well as the wedding blog, Sonia is also a Pinterest fanatic with over 50,000 wedding pins on her page.

 More from the Shoreditch Wedding Blog: